DevNetSandbox/sbx_multi_ios/docs/labs/nso-with-ansible.md

 ## NSO with Ansible Walkthrough

-As highlighted earlier, NSO provides nortbound API's for use with integrating with other tools and systems.
+As highlighted earlier, NSO provides northbound API's for use with integrating with other tools and systems.
 Integrating NSO with Ansible can become a force multiplier in cross-domain orchestration.

 * Playbooks can be decoupled from low level device modules, and instead use common modules across all device types, which can interact with the CDB, or provide other operations.
 * Ansible can take advantage of the transaction/rollback capabilities of NSO.
 * Ansible can provide workflow to multi step operations.
 * NSO can compute required changes on the fly and provide compliance reporting.

-!!! bug "TODO"
-    Talk about what the playbook is doing
+The first playbook we'll be running is a basic task; doing a `sync-from` to pull the devices' configurations into NSO.

 We will be using `ansible_playbooks/sync_from_devices.yaml`.
 We'll run this locally on the devbox running NSO, so we do not need to feed in an inventory file.